Intermodal Spot Rate Pricing Trendline Analysis

 Weekly discussion and analysis on the trends in the intermodal spot rate market.

-The InTek intermodal spot rate index decreased 0.3% over the prior week.
+The InTek intermodal spot rate index remained relatively flat over the prior week.

 Comparison of Truckload to Intermodal Spot Rate

-The national truckload spot rate increased 2.2% last week, as reported by the DAT Trendline Report.
+The national truckload spot rate decreased 0.6% last week, as reported by the DAT Trendline Report.

 Falling intermodal spot rates will eventually bring modal conversion conversations back to the market, but with trucking capacity relatively loose shippers continue to favor their truckload strategy.